EC528-Fall-2023/PIR-against-FoundationDB/README.md

 #### Network Placement:
 - Implication: Putting a network between the PathORAM client and PathORAM server will improve security by preventing unauthorized access to private data.
-- Reason: A firewall can monitor and control incoming and out going network traffic between the PathaORAM client and PathORAM server.
-It will also log and monitor the traffic passing to help detect suspecious activity and potential attacks
+- Reason: A firewall can monitor and control incoming and outgoing network traffic between the PathaORAM client and PathORAM server.
+It will also log and monitor the traffic passing to help detect suspicious activity and potential attacks

+#### Encryption Process Placement:
+- Implication: Encryption is necessary in our process to ensure the private information we are trying to his is not kept in plain text, and for better design, we decided to put the encryption and decryption process in the block class
+- Reason: It encapsulates all the functionalities that are happening on the block object within itself and makes it easier to pass data over the network since it facilitates getting the block id and data regardless of encryption

 ### Helpful Analogy:
 Lets say you are reading a top secret book and want to keep that hidden from your friends.
 You decide to hide that book in the library.
 To make it really difficult for your friends to find the book your reading, you decide to cut the book into pages and hide each page in a different book throughout the library.